ddbj/www/account-e.md

 {% include image.html url="books/keyregister.jpg" caption="Register a public key for authentication" class="w500" %}
 {:/}

-Once a public key for authentication are registered, you can submit to the DRA/GEA at menus at top left.

-{::nomarkdown}
-{% include image.html url="books/drasub.jpg" caption="Can submit to DRA/GEA in addition to BioProject and BioSample" class="w500" %}
-{:/}

-The JGA submissions are not browsable in the D-way web portal (under development).
+The JGA submissions are not browsable in the D-way web portal.
 Please use JGA services according to ["JGA submission steps"](/jga/substep-e.html) and ["Download steps"](/jga/download-e.html).

 ### Update account  {#update-account}